 - If addressing a specific bill, reference the bill name and number.

 The Maine Women’s Lobby has more good advice on effective lobbying and contacting your legislator here.

 Find your Legislator

 The following pages provide the contact information of Maine state representatives and include tools to help you find your legislator:

 Here are a few additional resources for potential and active volunteer advocates to be aware of:

 This page provides information on voter rights, eligibility, and how to register to vote in the state of Maine.

-The League of Women Voters produces a voter information guide ahead of each election.
+MCCE's partner, the League of Women Voters of Maine, produces a voter information guide ahead of each election.

 Share Your Story